 - Make sure to build the Docker container with the same name as your app name

 - docker build -t grap graphql-commerce-wrapper-net

 - heroku container:release -a graphql-commerce-wrapper-net web

 You can try running some queries using my deployed application in Heroku https://graphql-commerce-wrapper-net.herokuapp.com/.

 Below is an example query:

 You can access the code in the GitHub repository: https://github.com/shahira05/graphql-b2b-commerce-wrapper-.net

 With the GraphQL wrapper created on top of Optimizely Configured Commerce, we can use all the features that come with GraphQL.
-Until Optimizely Configured Commerce comes with their own GraphQL server, the wrapper is an effective option to provide endpoints for omnichannel applications.
+Until Optimizely comes with their own GraphQL server for Configured Commerce, the wrapper is an effective option to provide endpoints for omnichannel applications.